 Did you know employee benefits make up a third of compensation costs?

 That’s what the Bureau of Labor Statistics reports—and with the unemployment rate currently around 4 percent, attractive benefits are only going to become more important when it comes to recruiting talent and reducing employee turnover.
-In fact, more than two-thirds (72 percent) of employers responding to the Society Resource Management for Human (SHRM)’s annual survey report increasing benefit offerings in the last 12 months in order to retain employees.
+In fact, over the last two years, only 3% of employers responding to the Society for Human Resource Management (SHRM)’s annual survey said that they decreased any category of benefits, with a large majority reporting increases in order to retain employees.

 The importance of good benefits is clear to the workforce, too.
-The vast majority of employees (92 percent) say benefits are an important part of their job satisfaction.
-So important, in fact, benefits are the top reason for looking for another position for 29 percent of employees.
+More than 90% of employees surveyed say benefits are an important part of their job satisfaction—and nearly 30% reported that benefits were their top reason for looking for a new position.
 Conversely, those who say they are unlikely to job hunt cite their overall benefits package as a reason for staying.

-Talented employees value their benefits.
-And they particularly value educational assistance benefits.
+In short: talented employees value their benefits.
+And employees who are motivated to keep learning place particular value on education assistance benefits.
 Here’s how HR and benefits professionals can use tuition assistance and other education incentives to ensure a strong workforce.